CMUSTRUDEL/cmustrudel.github.io/_posts/2017-09-19-reading-group-meeting.markdown

 #### Tuesday, November 14, 2017

-Alexander Nolte presented the paper <a href="http://hci.stanford.edu/publications/2017/flashorgs/flash-orgs-chi-2017.pdf">Flash Organizations:
+Alexander Nolte presented the paper <b><a href="http://hci.stanford.edu/publications/2017/flashorgs/flash-orgs-chi-2017.pdf">Flash Organizations:
-Crowdsourcing Complex Work by Structuring Crowds As Organizations</a>.
+Crowdsourcing Complex Work by Structuring Crowds As Organizations</a></b>.

 It is a nice paper on how to more effectively form an software developing group.
 It was good to read some paper on HCI, which I was fascinated in but knew very